Heat Diffusion Equation (2D)

 \[\begin{equation}\begin{split} a & = \frac{\left(1-\mathbb{C}\right)k_{y,I^\textrm{C}}}{\Delta{y^2}} \\ b & = \frac{\left(1-\mathbb{C}\right)k_{x,I^\textrm{C}}}{\Delta{x^2}} \\ c & = \frac{\rho_{I^\textrm{C}} c_{p,I^\textrm{C}}}{\Delta{t}} +\left(1-\mathbb{C}\right)\left(\frac{k_{x,I^\textrm{E}}}{\Delta{x^2}} + \frac{k_{x,I^\textrm{C}}}{\Delta{x^2}} +\frac{k_{y,I^\textrm{N}}}{\Delta{y^2}} + \frac{k_{y,I^\textrm{C}}}{\Delta{y^2}}\right) \\ d & = \frac{\left(1-\mathbb{C}\right)k_{x,I^\textrm{E}}}{\Delta{x^2}} \\ e & = \frac{\left(1-\mathbb{C}\right)k_{y,I^\textrm{N}}}{\Delta{y^2}} \\ \end{split}\end{equation}\]

-and the coefficients of the matrix $\mathbf{K_2}$ for the known $T^n$ are:
+and the coefficients of the matrix $\mathbf{K_2}$ associated with the known temperatures $T^n$ are

 \[\begin{equation}\begin{split} f & = \frac{\mathbb{C}k_{y,I^\textrm{C}}}{\Delta{y^2}} \\ g & = \frac{\mathbb{C}k_{x,I^\textrm{C}}}{\Delta{x^2}} \\ h & = -\frac{\rho_{I^\textrm{C}} c_{p,I^\textrm{C}}}{\Delta{t}} +\mathbb{C}\left(\frac{k_{x,I^\textrm{E}}}{\Delta{x^2}} + \frac{k_{x,I^\textrm{C}}}{\Delta{x^2}} +\frac{k_{y,I^\textrm{N}}}{\Delta{y^2}} + \frac{k_{y,I^\textrm{C}}}{\Delta{y^2}}\right) \\ i & = \frac{\mathbb{C}k_{x,I^\textrm{E}}}{\Delta{x^2}} \\ j & = \frac{\mathbb{C}k_{y,I^\textrm{N}}}{\Delta{y^2}} \\ \end{split}.\end{equation}\]

-With the residual vector $\bm{r}$ and the coefficient matrix $\mathbf{K_1}$ one can calculate the correction term for the temperature via Equation (24).
+With the residual vector $\mathbf{r}$ and the coefficient matrix $\mathbf{K_1}$, the correction term for the temperature can be calculated via Equation (24).
 The correction is then used to update the initial temperature guess.
-This process is repeated until the residual is considered sufficiently small.
+This procedure is repeated until the residual is considered sufficiently small.

-In steady state, the temperature field does not vary with time (i.e., $\partial T/\partial t = 0$), and the heat diffusion equation simplifies to an elliptic partial differential equation, also known as the Poisson equation.
+In steady state, the temperature field does not vary with time (i.e., $\partial T/\partial t = 0$), and the heat diffusion equation reduces to an elliptic partial differential equation, commonly referred to as the Poisson equation.

 Poisson Equation (constant $k$)

-Using central FDs to approximate the spatial derivatives, this becomes:
+Using central finite differences to approximate the spatial derivatives yields

 \[\begin{equation} 0 = \left( \frac{T_{I^\textrm{W}} - 2T_{I^\textrm{C}} + T_{I^\textrm{E}}}{\Delta x^2} + \frac{T_{I^\textrm{S}} - 2T_{I^\textrm{C}} + T_{I^\textrm{N}}}{\Delta y^2} \right) + \frac{Q_{I^\textrm{C}}}{k}, \end{equation}\]

-Rearranging the terms yields a linear system of the form:
+Rearranging the terms yields a system of equations of the form

 \[\begin{equation} bT_{I^\textrm{S}} + aT_{I^\textrm{W}} - 2(a+b)T_{I^\textrm{C}} + aT_{I^\textrm{E}} + bT_{I^\textrm{N}} = -\frac{Q_{I^\textrm{C}}}{k}, \end{equation}\]